pranshuchittora/autarky/README.md

 ## Internals

-Autarky is build with latest open source technologies.
+Autarky is built with the latest open source technologies.

-1. UI - The user unterface is written in React.
+1. UI - The user interface is written in React.
 Using the Ink's reconciler for rendering the react components.
 2. State Management - The challenge of sharing data b/w UI and the process is achieved using Redux.
 3. Heavy Computation - Large data crunching is done on child processes.